In the grand scheme of the industrial revolution, the titanium investment casting process might be considered a relatively new manufacturing method.

 If you’d like to explore how we can assist you with your needs for titanium investment castings, please click on the button below and send us your project details.
 In most cases we can respond within 1-2 business days with an estimate of cost and lead time to assist you in your program development process.
 FS Precision is different from all of the others in the industry, because we go out of our way early in your process to help you and your development team to create an optimum solution.

-FS Precision is an emerging global leader for structural investment castings for fixed wing, rotary wing, space launch, and defense systems.
+FS Precision is an emerging global leader for structural investment castings for fixed wing, rotary wing, space launch, and aerospace systems.
 Our AS9100 certified investment casting foundries are located in the USA and Taiwan.
-Our USA factories are ITAR and FFL registered, and our Taiwan facilities actively support the fulfillment of customer offset obligations to Taiwan.
+Our USA factories are FFL registered, and our Taiwan facilities actively support the fulfillment of customer offset obligations to Taiwan.